“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 “A strategic approach that coordinates relevant departments to open doors and deepen engagements.” – Andrea Clatworthy, Global Head of ABM, Fujitsu

-Two big things I take from the above are that ABM aligns and co-ordinates departments behind agreed messaging and strategic direction – not only Sales and Marketing, but other departments too.
+Two big things I take from the above are that ABM aligns and coordinates departments behind agreed messaging and strategic direction – not only Sales and Marketing, but other departments too.
 And I love Andrea’s thought that ABM “opens doors” – whether at new clients or existing ones, ABM is at heart all about driving more relevant and timely engagement.

 It’s worth, however, also reminding ourselves what ABM is not.
 It’s not a ‘one size fits all’ solution or a panacea for all problems.
 It’s not a quick and easy way of increasing revenues.
 And it’s also not all that quick and easy to understand and implement properly.
 It needs experience, and it needs care and attention in the planning and execution.

 But when done properly, the results speak for themselves.
 Today, 97% of marketers doing ABM identify it as the highest ROI driver in their marketing portfolio.
-The benefits and results are being seen by marketing and sales departments across the board – making organisations insight-centric, deepening account penetration and improving visibility on spend.
+The benefits and results are being seen by marketing and sales departments across the board – making organizations insight-centric, deepening account penetration and improving visibility on spend.

 As well as aligning your internal teams more harmoniously and productively, ABM can make your partner and channel relationships much more valuable.
-Now’s as good a place as any for me to float the consideration that everything should now be under ABM umbrella to make your industry marketing more valuable and your demand generation more effective.
+Now’s as good a place as any for me to float the consideration that everything should now be under the ABM umbrella to make your industry marketing more valuable and your demand generation more effective.
 It’s time to stop thinking of ABM as a ‘line-item’ in your marketing budget; it should be central to your overarching marketing strategy.

 Just ask your sales and marketing departments.